omersany002/omersany002.github.io/README.md

 Welcome!
 I am a Ph.D. student in Finance at the University of Missouri, with a strong background in quantitative methods, financial modeling, and empirical research.
-I hold a Master’s in Quantitative Finance from Oklahoma State University and a BBA in Finance from the University of Dhaka.<br>

-My research interests include:
+I hold an M.S. in Quantitative Finance from the Oklahoma State University and a B.B.A. in Finance from the University of Dhaka.
+My research interests include investsments and asset pricing with current projects focusing on private equity and alternative investments.
-- Asset Pricing and Market Efficiency
-- Textual Analysis and Sentiment in Financial Markets
-- Investment Strategies and Portfolio Risk Management.

-I am passionate about using data-driven approaches to answer questions in Finance.

 ---